-HAMPTON ROADS, Va – The warm weather has finally settled in and it’s time to begin planning that long-anticipated summer time journey.
-Travel Expert, Amy Goodman facilitates us jumpstart our summer time journey making plans and shares journey pointers.
-For more records visit BetterStuffForLife.Com.
+HAMPTON ROADS, Va—The warm weather has finally settled in, and it’s time to begin planning that long-anticipated summertime journey.
+Travel Expert Amy Goodman facilitates our summertime journey planning and shares journey pointers.
+For more records, visit BetterStuffForLife.Com.

-In November 2010 my husband and I traveled around Ethiopia for three weeks through the public bus with a private guide.
-Travel (specifically bus travel) is a real journey and no longer for the faint hearted as there are long journey days (even longer if the bus breaks down) on poorly maintained roads.
-But it’s miles an amazing way to arise near and personal and experience the life and way of life of the locals.
+In November 2010, my husband and I traveled around Ethiopia for three weeks on a public bus with a private guide.
+Travel (specifically bus travel) is a real journey and no longer for the faint-hearted, as there are long journey days (even longer if the bus breaks down) on poorly maintained roads.
+But it’s miles an amazing way to experience the life and way of life of the locals up close and personal.

 Addis Ababa

-We arrived at the airport at 3.30am.
-We had now not booked any lodging due to our early arrival so we stayed at the airport until about 7 am.
-A taxi agreed to take us into the city for USD$10.
-We went to the Ras Hotel in which we had to wait until 9 am to peer if they had a room.
+We arrived at the airport at 3.30 am.
+We had not booked any lodging due to our early arrival, so we stayed at the airport until about 7 am.
+A taxi agreed to take us into the city for USD 10.
+We went to the Ras Hotel, where we had to wait until 9 am to see if they had a room.

 Travel Tip: We stayed at the Ras Hotel 3 times due to its critical area.
-The charge includes breakfast that is awful but lunch and dinner are right.
+The charge includes an awful breakfast, but lunch and dinner are right.

 Bahir Dar

-We stayed at the Ghion Hotel on Lake Tana and did a boat cruise to the islands to look at the painted church buildings.
-The Blue Nile Falls area is quite but now not well worth the long bumpy journey to get there.
-Since damming the river, the waterfalls are definitely nothing like the posters display.
+We stayed at the Ghion Hotel on Lake Tana and took a boat cruise to the islands to see the painted church buildings.
+The Blue Nile Falls area is quiet but now not well worth the long, bumpy journey to get there.
+Since the river damming, the waterfalls are nothing like the posters displayed.

 Travel Tip: Check if a manual is included with your Lake Tana boat cruise.
-There became nine folks on our boat.
-No guide observed us on the boat besides for our non-public guide Samson.
-The first island we visited Samson acted as interpreter otherwise we would have now not understood what we were searching at.
-The second island we visited the church manual spoke English.
+There were nine people on our boat.
+No guide observed us on the boat besides our private guide, Samson.
+On the first island we visited, Samson acted as an interpreter.
+Otherwise, we would not have understood what we were looking for.
+On the second island we visited, the church manual spoke English.

 Gonder

-The abandoned castles are very exciting and it’s far worth hiring the guides in the gate.
+The abandoned castles are fascinating, and hiring the guides at the gate is far worth it.

-Travel Tip: We stayed at the Belgez Pension which became cheap, clean and quiet but the rooms were very small and cramped.
-They do your washing for a totally small price – deliver to the cleaners within the morning.
+Travel Tip: We stayed at the Belgez Pension, which became cheap, clean, and quiet, but the rooms were tiny and cramped.
+They do your washing for a minimal price – deliver to the cleaners in the morning.

 Simien Mountains

-We did an at some point 4WD day ride with another traveler and our guide Samson.
+At some point, we did a 4WD day ride with another traveler and our guide, Samson.

 Travel Tip: We might have preferred to have stayed overnight even though we are not trekkers because the scenery is lovely.